Strobesstrobes

 Strobes insight

-The scanner's job is to point you at sinks, not to make the call.
-Every high-severity finding still needs a human to confirm the source is attacker-controlled and the sanitizer is truly missing.
+A scanner points at sinks; it never makes the call.
+Every critical finding still needs a human to confirm the source is attacker-controlled and the sanitizer is genuinely missing, which is exactly the broken-auth bug no rule will ever match.

-How do you run a code review at pull-request time?
+How do you gate reviews at pull-request time?

-Run the security review on the diff, in the pull request, before merge.
-Reviewing only the changed lines plus their immediate context is faster, more accurate, and lands the feedback while the author still has the change in their head.
+Run the security review on the diff, in the pull request, before merge, and block only on rules you trust completely.
+Reviewing the changed lines plus their immediate context is cheaper and more accurate than a quarterly full-repo audit, and the feedback lands while the author still has the change in their head.

 Frequently asked questions